 At the end of each day, she felt like she had done a lot of things but often failed to come up with creative ideas and to get articles successfully published.
 From what she told me, it was obvious that she felt overwhelmed and was growing increasingly frustrated about failing to achieve her targets despite putting in extra hours most days.

-After she listened to my advice – and I introduced her to the Scales Method – she immediately experienced a dramatic rise in productivity, which looked like this:
+After she listened to my advice about utilizing the Scales Method, she immediately experienced a dramatic rise in productivity, which looked like this:

-Curious to find out how she did it?
-Read on for the step-by-step guide:
+If you’re curious how she did it, read on for the step-by-step guide:

 1. Set Aside 10 Minutes for Planning